-Travelling aboard the Reunification Express is a fun way to journey through Vietnam.
+Travelling aboard an overnight sleeper train is a fun way to journey through Vietnam.
 Interact with other passengers or sit by a window and watch the world go by.

 Travelling with Intrepid is a little bit different.
 We endeavour to provide travellers with an authentic experience to remember, so we try to keep accommodation as unique and traditional as possible.

 When travelling with us in Vietnam you may find yourself staying in a:

 Sleeping aboard a boat on Halong Bay is a quintessential Vietnamese experience to be savoured.
 Slip into relaxation mode as you take in stunning views of the surrounding limestone karst scenery.

 Most nationalities are required to obtain tourist visa in advance to travel to Vietnam.
 When obtaining your visa you should allow 3 weeks for processing with your nearest embassy or consulate, the cost is approximately US$60 to US$100.
 Please check with your embassy or consulate for further requirements.